willriddick12/ENG3695---Recipe/recipe.md

 <strong> Anonymous: </strong> <em> This is so yummy, try replacing the cookie with ice cream and it's perfection! xoxo-Charlie Bieber </em>

 <strong> Anonymous: </strong> <em> This recipe was five stars because these cookies were the best thing I have ever cooked!!! </em>

+<strong> Anonymous: </strong> <em> These were amazing!
+They were chewy and soft at the same time,and i added blue food coloring to them because i like the Percy Jackson series and Heroes Of Olympus.
+Super good to share with friends as well!
+10 out of 10 ,would come back again.
+And trust me,i will. </em>

 ***
 <div align="center">